Your landlord is responsible for most repairs in your home. This applies to private, council and housing association landlords.

-Your landlord is also responsible for putting right any damage to internal decorations caused by disrepair or while repairs were carried out.
+Your landlord also must put right any damage to internal decorations caused by repair problems or while repairs were carried out.

-Your landlord may be responsible for repairing or replacing faulty items or appliances in your home if they were provided to you at the start of your tenancy, for example a fridge or washing machine.
-Your landlord is not responsible for your own appliances or furniture.
+Your landlord is responsible for repairing or replacing faulty items or appliances they provided, such as a fridge or washing machine.
+Your landlord isn't responsible for fixing any appliances or furniture you own.

-Report the disrepair to your landlord as soon as you can.
+Your landlord doesn't have to fix repair problems until they know about them.
+Report any problems to your landlord as soon as you can.

 - not damaging the property and making sure that your guests don't either

-- carrying out minor maintenance, for example checking smoke alarm batteries
+- carrying out minor maintenance such as replacing smoke alarm batteries

-- using the heating properly, for example not blocking flues or ventilation
+- using the heating properly and not blocking flues or ventilation

-You probably have to pay for repairs if you cause any damage to the property or the furniture, even if it's accidental.
-This is not the same as causing fair wear and tear to your home which you should not have to pay for.
+You probably have to pay for repairs if you cause damage to the property, even if it's accidental.
+This isn't the same as causing fair wear and tear to your home which you shouldn't have to pay for.

-Whatever the tenancy agreement says, your landlord cannot get out of those repairing duties that the law says a landlord is responsible for.
+Whatever the tenancy agreement says, your landlord must do repairs that the law says they are responsible for.